unidef/vmrun/README.md

 	URL         URL is the url of the web address of the $DISTRO installation image

 commands:
-(where rundebian12.aarch64.sh is the vmrun file in question)

-there is also a pids command which shows all running process ids of all qemu-system-aarch64 binaries!

 	download = download image specified in this script format = format an image for use with qemu